prince475/prince475/README.md

 Lets bend these code elements like the Avatars we are to save the web!!!
 - 👋 Hi, I like to call my self the code bender cause why not!
 - 👀 Talk to me on anything Software Development, IoT and AI
-- 🌱 I’m currently learning @Moringa School #moringaSchool#flatironBootcamp#fullStack DEV
+- 🌱 just finished @Moringa School software Engineering Nano degree #moringaSchool#flatironBootcamp#fullStack DEV
-- 💞️ I’m looking to collaborate on anyproject
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: princekari475@gmail.com